 Severance Pay

-In Chile, employees with indefinite-term contracts are entitled to severance pay if terminated without just cause.
+Employees with indefinite term contracts are entitled to severance pay if terminated without just cause.
 Severance typically amounts to one month’s salary for each year of service, with a maximum of 11 months’ salary.

 Additional Benefits

 Employers in Chile are required to provide meal or transportation allowances for employees earning up to a specified salary threshold.
-Additionally, they must contribute to social security, health insurance, and pension funds, as outlined in the payroll section.
+Additionally, they must contribute to social security, health insurance, and pension funds.

 Salary Structure

-Base Salary: Employers must ensure the agreed salary meets or exceeds Chile’s national minimum wage, which is 500,000 CLP (approximately $550 USD) per month as of 2024.
+Base Salary: Employers must ensure the agreed salary meets or exceeds Chile’s national minimum wage, which is approximately 500,000 CLP (around $550 USD) per month as of 2026.

 13th Month Salary (Gratificación): Chilean labor laws mandate that employers provide an annual bonus equivalent to a month’s salary, either as a lump sum or distributed throughout the year.